 As cooks, the pantry is a space that’s as indispensable as a good chef’s knife.
-We keep our most beloved and fundamental utilities—from glass jars filled with flour to cans of chickpeas and dried pasta—there, close enough to reach for when we’re busy in the kitchen.
+We keep our most beloved and fundamental utilities—from glass jars filled with chickpeas to cans of tomatoes and dried pasta—there, close enough to reach for when we’re busy in the kitchen.
 Sure, you might have a mystery can of tuna floating around in the back of your pantry, but at least you know you’ve got something stocked there in case of doomsday.
 And it’s worth figuring out what should join that lonesome can—especially right now.

 Like many things in the kitchen, there’s a formula to a practical pantry—one that can as easily go awry as a pot of water that’s bubbled over.
-So in the interest of keeping your pantry plenty full and useful, here’s our top tips and suggestions on how to best stock and utilise a pantry.
+So in the interest of keeping your pantry plenty full and useful, here’s our top tips and suggestions on how to best stock and utilize a pantry.